don-ferris/NetCanvas/VISION.md

 NetCanvas aims to separate network design from vendor implementation so that replacing hardware does not require redesigning the network itself.

-A network configuration should be portable.
+A network design should be portable.

 Only its implementation should change.